d13r/laravel-breadcrumbs/README.md

 ### Checking if a breadcrumb exists

-By default an exception will be thrown if the breadcrumb doesn't exist, so you know to add it.
-If you want suppress this ...
-TODO

-Alternatively you can call `Breadcrumbs::exists('name')`, which returns a boolean.
+To check if a breadcrumb with a given name exists, call `Breadcrumbs::exists('name')`, which returns a boolean.

  API Reference